hurrymaplelad/browser-forms/README.md

 - If you're using an errorMessageElement, it should always be in the DOM.
 Show and hide it with CSS.
 This gives developers more flexibility in field markup.
 - Each widget must have a root element.
 Easy for an `<input/>`, interesting for a radio button group.

-## TODO

-- Rename field.fieldElement to field.element
-- Examples:
-  - Custom templating
-  - HTML5 inputs
-  - jQuery UI widget, maybe datepicker?
-  - Full stack round trip validation
-- Disable on submit, with hook to re-enable
-- Show message on parse error
-- Add searate polyfills file for older browser support
-- match_field validator is not quite right.
-Needs to know when the matched field changes.
-Should this be a form level validation?
-- lean out the browserified js.  (http should NOT be included)
-- attach without an argument element, build one from default markup
-- attach with a selector, maybe scoped to the parent form or field
-- Are folks interested in customizing `toHTML()`, or is templating the popular choice?
-- Validators almost exclusively check field.data, why not pass just one arg?

 ## Divergence from caolan/forms
 - widget.toHTML() must return a single root element for delegation and location
+- Validators almost exclusively check field.data, why not pass just one arg?